duangle/scopes/doc/dataformat.rst

 contain naked lists::

     # compute the value of (1 + 2 + (3 * 4)) and print the result
-    (print
+    \ (print
         (+ 1 2
             (3 * 4)))

     # the same list in naked notation.
-    # indented lists are spliced into the parent list:
+      indented lists are appended to the parent list: print
-    print
         + 1 2
             3 * 4